ralphlin/EMG_classification/README.markdown

 5. Outputs EMG signals to on screen oscilloscope displays (emgClassificationReadFromNiDAQ.cpp only)

 ## Notes:
-* This program was designed to run with the corresponding main_RSSdemo.cpp behavior on the ACTHand control machine as well as glsample.cpp to provide a on-screen avatar for finger motion
+This program was designed to run with the corresponding main_RSSdemo.cpp behavior on the ACTHand control machine as well as glsample.cpp to provide a on-screen avatar for finger motion
-* emgClassificationReadFromNiDAQ.cpp reads data from NiDAQ channels and displays EMG signals to onscreen oscilloscope displays
-* emgClassificationReadFromFile.cpp reads pre-recorded data from files